IISSI-US/silence-template-v2-Employees/README.md

-# silence-template-v2-Employees
+# Employees and departments
-A silence framework template about some employees and its departments.
+This project contains a simple app to create and manage employees and departments.